 The type of evidence that may be required to prove the existence of a de facto relationship includes the duration of the relationship, whether the couple shared ownership of property or lived together, the degree to which they shared in each other’s lives such as eating meals and attending events together, and the care of children.
-A full list of the factors that may be considered are listed here.

 Why does it matter?